 3. Knead the dough.
 Speaking of consistency, how can you tell when the dough has been kneaded enough?
 Visually, it will be nice and uniformly smooth.
 It will feel quite soft to the touch but not be so sticky it sticks to your finger.
 Tacky is good.
 Sticky?
 Keep kneading and add another tablespoon of flour.

 4. Rise, then rise again.
-Let the dough rise for one hour in a covered container, divide into eight pieces, then let the portioned dough do a second rise covered with a clean kitchen towel.
+Let the dough rise for one hour in a plastic wrap-covered container, divide into eight pieces, then let the portioned dough do a second rise covered with a clean kitchen towel.
 This second rise improves flavor and contributes to that characteristic chewy texture we love about bagels.

 5. Form, boil, bake.
 Form the bagels, boil for a few minutes per side, brush with egg wash + toppings, and bake until golden brown.
 Try not to cut into one immediately – they really do need to cool off completely for the ideal crumb texture.